 Your Name: Date:

 Date of Alleged

 Incident(s):

-gainst:
+Name of Person(s) you have a complaint against:

 List any witnesses that were present:

 Where did the incident(s) occur?

-detail as possible (i.e. specific statements; v are the basis of your complaint by providing as much factual what, if any, physical contact was involved; any verbal tuation, etc.) (Attach additional pages, if needed):
+Please describe the events or conduct that are the bas detail as possible (i.e. specific statements; what, if a statements; what did you do to avoid the situation, e ny, physical contact was involved; any verbal

 its investigation.
-I hereby certify that the in the information I have provided as it finds necessary in pursuing information I have provided in this complaint is true and correct and belief.
-I further understand providing false information in on up to and including termination.
+I hereby certify that the information ation I have provided as it finds necessary in pursuing on I have provided in this complaint is true and correct f.
+I further understand providing false information in nd including termination.

-Date:

-Signature of Complainant
+Signature of Complainant Date:

-Print Name
+Print Name -

 To be completed by School:

 Received by: Date: